mia-platform/documentation/docs/runtime_suite/crud-service.md

 # CRUD Service

-CRUD acronym stays for Create-Read-Update-Delete.
+CRUD acronym stays for ***Create-Read-Update-Delete***.
 The CRUD Service purpose is to abstract a Data Collections allowing developers to expose CRUD APIs over the database in an easy, scalable and secure way.

 It's possible to configure CRUD Service with more that one collection and to scale it horizontally.
 In this section you will learn how to configure, deploy and use Mia-Platform CRUD Service.

 ## Introduction